Nickersoft/rust-from-typescript/Content/data-types/tuples.md

 ## Using a Struct

-Instead of using a [[Declaring Types|type alias]], you could also just use a struct:
+Instead of using a [[declaring-types|type alias]], you could also just use a struct:

 ```rust
 struct MyTuple(i32, bool);